ruchiragoswami/banana-speak-neog/README.md

 First version of the app, done with the live class

 This is a fun translation app is made in vanillaJS.
-User can input text and get translation in 'banana'.
+User can input text and get translation in Minion.

 Making network calls to get relevant data and error handling network calls are covered in the code along with attaching events to HTML elements, taking user input, querySelector(), showing output in browser.